Dear readers of ADxS.org, please forgive the disruption.

 • Mean 24-hour GH and IGFBP-3 levels unchanged

-• IGFBP-1 significantly decreased for men and women
+• IGFBP-1 significantly reduced for men and women

-• Indicates increased bioavailability of IGF-I to target tissues
+• Indicates increased bioavailability of IGF-I for target tissue

 • Libido unchanged